scottmsilver/eagle-telegraf/README.md

 # Installation

-## Install rfa-eagle-api to access your eagle
+## Install rfa-eagle-api and to access your eagle and influx_line_protocol to print metrics

 ```
 pip3 install rfa-eagle-api
+pip3 install influx_line_protocol
 ```

 ## Test it locally